core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 where:

    * id is the Sender ID or Recipient ID when deriving keys and nil when deriving the Common IV.
-The encoding is described in {{cose-object}}
+The encoding is described in {{cose-object}}.

+   * alg is the AEAD Algorithm (alg), encoded as defined in {{RFC8152}}.

    * type is "Key" or "IV".
 The label is an ASCII string, and does not
    include a trailing NUL byte.

-   * L is the size of the key/IV for the AEAD algorithm used, in octets
+   * L is the size of the key/IV for the AEAD algorithm used, in octets.

-For example, if the algorithm AES-CCM-16-64-128 (see Section 10.2 in {{RFC8152}}) is used, the value for L is 16 for keys and 13 for the Common IV.
+For example, if the algorithm AES-CCM-16-64-128 (see Section 10.2 in {{RFC8152}}) is used, the integer value for alg is 10, the value for L is 16 for keys and 13 for the Common IV.

 ### Initial Sequence Numbers and Replay Window {#initial-replay}